 (Disclosure: Some of the links below may be affiliate links)

-Many people are saying that I make FIRE and early retirement look too simple.
+Many say I make FIRE and early retirement look too simple.
 And many people are falling into the trap of believing that retiring early is easy.

-I want to delve into that important subject.
+I want to delve into that critical subject.
 For me, retiring early is simple.
 There is no doubt.
 However, it is not easy!
 The difference is fundamental.
 And there are no secrets to getting to FIRE.
 You need to focus your efforts on that goal.
-And how much effort you are going to put into it will shape how fast you can retire.
+And how much effort you put into it will shape how fast you can retire.

 So, let’s see why FIRE and early retirement are simple concepts but not easy to reach.